WarWithinMe/better-align/README.md

 Default value:
 ```
 alignment.surroundSpace : {
-  "colon"      : [0, 1], // The first number specify how much space to add to the left, this number can also be negative.
+  "colon"      : [0, 1], // The first number specify how much space to add to the left, can be negative.
-                         // The second number is how much space to the right, this number cannot be negative.
+                         // The second number is how much space to the right, can be negative.
   "assignment" : [1, 1], // The same as above.
   "arrow"      : [1, 1], // The same as above.
   "comment"    : 2       // Special how much space to add between the trailing comment and the code.